|On Demand Component Install||Yes||Yes|

 Under windows the langauge will be read from the regional settings but if you want to override that then go into the appearence options and you can select a language there.
 If you're using BeOS then you can setup a LGI Config File to set the language.
 The translations will become worse over time and new user interface components become available, which obviously won't have translations yet, so the version and date in the square brackets will give you some idea of how up to date the particular translation is.
 Also Scribe supports a wide array of character sets, especially when you install the iconv dll (see below).
 All the user interface allows unicode to be read and entered, although due to the lack of support in Windows 95/98/ME multi-byte charsets are not supported very well.

-Scribe is not vunerable to email virus' like Klez and Bugbear because the HTML support is not provided by Internet Explorer but by a built in HTML control that has no scripting, network or execute capability.
+Scribe is not vunerable to email virus' like Klez and Bugbear because the HTML support is not provided by Internet Explorer but by a built in HTML control.
 The attachment list won't hide the real extension of a file either, which typically used by virus' to trick the user into openning an executable when the user thought it was a document.
 And if a virus does get in through by some other means, it won't be able to find your address book thus preventing it from mailing itself to all your contacts.
 Finally Scribe won't let you open a file from the attachment list when it has an executable image (PE or ELF) or has a standard scripting exetension (like .VBS on windows).
 This prevents users accidently opening virii directly.
 If you have been sent a safe executable that you do need to run, then you can save it to disk and run it from there.

 Scribe supports importing and exporting mail, contacts and calendar events to many open formats such as MBOX, .eml (single email), vCard, vCal/iCal and CSV (comma separated variables) contacts.
 Also support for proprietry formats and API's such as MAPI (import/export available only on windows), Outlook Express's MBX/DBX format and Eudora's address book is included.
 Scribe also has native support for converting winmail.dat attachments from Outlook user's into separate attachments that you can open or forward, which works even on Linux!